yuanpeixuan/MyWeb/content/authors/peixuan/_index.md

 - Visitors
 ---

-Welcome!
+Welcome to my website.
 I am a PhD candidate in Finance at Rutgers Business School, Rutgers University.
 I will be available for job interviews during the 2020-2021 academic year.